BabiDrummond/libft_extended/README.md

 - Conforms to 42’s **Norminette** (coding style norms).
 - All functions are prefixed with `ft_`.
 - No forbidden functions, no memory leaks.

 ---

-## Contributing

-This is a personal project for learning—feel free to suggest improvements or report issues.
-Contributions are welcome (via PR or issue).

----